aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 ['Lemon Pannacotta with Lemon Marmalade ']
 ```

-So with `slop` parameter adjusted, you\'re may be able to find results
+So with `slop` parameter adjusted, you're may be able to find results
 even with other words in between the ones you searched.

-:::note See also
+:::note[See also]
 Read more about `slop` parameter on the [OpenSearch project
 specifications](https://opensearch.org/docs/latest/query-dsl/full-text/index/).
 :::